Createdd/Writing/2020/articles/NumpyShapesAndSlices.md

 https://unsplash.com/photos/Ype9sdOPdYc)
 Photo by Hunter Harritt - https://unsplash.com/photos/Ype9sdOPdYc

 As data scientist / machine learning engineer it is necessary to deal with many Numpy arrays.
-Sometimes in the process I lose overview about all shaping and indexing syntax, so here is an overview.
+Sometimes in the process, I lose an overview of all shaping and indexing syntax, so here is an overview.

 ## Shapes and Dimensions